 - Information about LANTIME model and software

-- Network information first interface
+- Network information

 - Receiver status

 - NTP status

 - PTP status (option)

 - Last messages

+- Statistics (NTP/MRS Performance, NTP Access ...)

+- Extended Statistics (MRS external reference input signals)

+- Documentation (Manuals), support information

 The field in the lower section shows the last messages of the system with a timestamp added.
 The newest messages are on top of the list.
 This is the content of the file /var/log/messages, which is created after every start of the system (and is lost after a power off or reboot).